 - Applications are reviewed in the order they are received.
 We provide a first-come, first-served process.

 If you are awarded a bursary, correspondence indicating the amount awarded and any conditions associated with the offer of support will be sent to the email address on your application.

 You will be required to submit a written report with images, following a template provided.
-The report must cover relevant information regarding the conference/ meeting attended, highlighting the benefits you gained from attending the event.
+The report must cover relevant information regarding the conference/event attended, highlighting the benefits you gained from attending the event.

 Payment covering the agreed bursary amount will only be issued on receipt of a completed ICOM UK expenses for, scanned receipts (PDF format) and upon receipt of the report and images.